Pioneer movement: Overview

 But there are some distinct differences between the two movements.
-Most notably, the Scout movement is independent of government control and political parties.
-In contrast, the Pioneer movement is controlled by the Communist Party and includes teaching of communist principles.
-Opponents of Communism claim that this is a form of indoctrination.
+Most notably, the Scout movement receives government funding but does not overtly claim to evince the ideologies of the political economy.
+In contrast, the Pioneer movement is fully subsidized by the government and does make overt connections to the political economy.
+Thus, it teaches communist principles, including community-oriented and needs-based equal-pay labouring for the larger collective.

 Pioneer movements have existed and still exist in countries where the Communist Party is in power as well as in some countries where the Communist Party is in opposition, if the party is large enough to support a children's organization.
 In countries ruled by Communist Parties, membership of the pioneer movement is officially optional.
 However, membership provides many benefits, so the vast majority of children typically join the movement (although at different ages).
 During the existence of the Soviet Union, thousands of Young Pioneer camps and Young Pioneer Palaces were built exclusively for Young Pioneers, which were free of charge, sponsored by the government and trade unions.
 There were many newspapers and magazines published for Young Pioneers in millions of copies.

 A national pioneer organization is often named after a famous party member that is considered a suitable role model for young communists, such as Vladimir Lenin in the Soviet Union, Enver Hoxha in Albania, Georgi Dimitrov in Bulgaria, José Martí in Cuba, Ernst Thälmann in East Germany, Damdin Sükhbaatar in Mongolia, and Ho Chi Minh in Vietnam.